More About Anna

 When a strong emotion/sensation shows up, turn my attention toward it (even when I so want to avoid the feeling), and care for it with the same kindness I would offer a dear friend (especially when it feels hard to extend that kind of compassion to myself!)

 My 5 Favorite Ways to Listen to My Body's Wisdom

 (in no particular order)

-In addition to practicing as a therapist, I dance professionally with a contemporary modern dance company.
-Through dancing with these devoted, fierce women, I move ever-closer to the deep wisdom of my own body.
+In addition to practicing as a therapist, I have been dancing seriously for over 20 years.
+For the last decade, I have performed as a professional contemporary modern dancer in the Front Range community.
+Through my own movement practice, outside of performance, I move ever-closer to the deep wisdom of my own body.

-I love spending time hiking and connecting with nature.
-I live with my partner and our sweet (& weird) cats in the farmland outside of Boulder.
+Eating good food is one of my biggest hobbies, and I have a soft spot for YA fantasy fiction and generally anything nerdy.
+I also love spending time outside, connecting with nature.
+I live with my wife and our sweet (& weird) cats in the farmland outside of Boulder.